postlund/pyatv/docs/documentation/protocols.md

 ## Supported Requests

-This list is only covers the requests performed by pyatv and is thus not complete.
+This list only covers the requests performed by pyatv and is incomplete.

 ### server-info